US Closes Abuja Embassy After Ordering Employees, Families to Leave Nigeria's Capital

 Moses Chuks-Agu criticised the Nigerian government:

-"Nigerians may be quick to dismiss this advisory, but the truth is that our government have failed in their civic duties and responsibilities, the picture as captured from the US Advisory does not tell a different story.
+"Nigerians may be quick to dismiss this advisory, but the truth is that our government has failed in their civic duties and responsibilities, the picture as captured from the US Advisory does not tell a different story.
 No emergency services, no medical ambulance or air ambulance, hospitals in Nigeria expect cash payments before treatment."

 Eco Nomad questioned the US directive, citing insecurity in America itself: